 Chapter 1: How Ethics and Values Intersect in Science

-Chapter 1 of Michael Pritchard and Theodore Golding's instructor guide, "Ethics in the Science Classroom."
+Chapter 1 of Michael Pritchard and Theodore Goldfarb's instructor guide, "Ethics in the Science Classroom."

 The roles of ethics in science